SerggioPizzella/grad-portfolio/content/adr/02-create-a-custom-parser.md

 ## Considered Options
 - Extending [eemeli/yaml](https://eemeli.org/yaml/) with [Custom Tags – YAML](https://eemeli.org/yaml/#writing-custom-tags).
 - Extending [eemeli/yaml](https://eemeli.org/yaml/) with custom parser.
-- Extending `js-yaml` with custom parser.
+- Extending [js-yaml]([js-yaml - npm](https://www.npmjs.com/package/js-yaml)) with custom parser.
 - Creating a parser from scratch, using a parser generator (ANTLR or Tree-sitter).
 - Extending a grammar from a parser generator (ANTLR or Tree-sitter).
 - Extending ESLint's [YAML Plugin](https://www.npmjs.com/package/eslint-plugin-yml).

 ## Decision Outcome

+### Extending `eemeli/yaml` with Custom Parser on Top
+`eemeli/yaml` is the self-proclaimed "[definitive library for YAML](https://www.npmjs.com/package/yaml) it provides most of what we are looking for.

+ **Pros**:
+ - Enables complete control over Azure-specific parsing.
+ - Separates Azure-specific logic from general YAML parsing, improving maintainability if Azure or YAML specific requirements change.

+ **Cons**:
+ - Requires parsing both Azure-specific syntax and the output from `eemeli/yaml`, increasing the implementation complexity.

-## Pros and Cons of the Options
+## Other Options

 ### Extending `eemeli/yaml` with Custom Tags

 **Pros** :